Ph.D., University of Virginia

 A.B., Rockhurst College (Kansas City, Mo.)

-Lombardo is a member of the board of directors of the American Society for Bioethics and Humanities.
-He has been a consultant and participated in Study Sections, Special Emphasis Panels or Working Groups of eight different Institutes of the National Institutes of Health, served as a committee member for the Institute of Medicine as well as the National Human Research Protection Advisory Committee.
+Lombardo serves on the Council of the American Association for the History of Medicine; he recently completed a term on the board of directors of the American Society for Bioethics and Humanities.
+He is a member of the working group for an NIH grant at the Hastings Center, examining Goals and Practices for Next Generation Prenatal Testing.
+He has been a consultant and participated in Study Sections, Special Emphasis Panels or Working Groups of eight different Institutes of the National Institutes of Health, served as a committee member for the Institute of Medicine, as well as the National Human Research Protection Advisory Committee.

 Lombardo has been a historical consultant for several films, including The Lynchburg Story (Discovery Channel, 1993), Race: the Power of an Illusion Part I, The Difference Between Us (PBS, April 2003), and The Golden Door (presented by Martin Scorsese/ Miramax, 2006) a feature film that explored the impact of eugenic screening on early 20th century immigrants at Ellis Island.
-Most recently he appeared in Hygiene Raciale (2012), a documentary on the history of eugenics broadcast on French TV.
+Most recently he has been featured in several documentaries on the history of eugenics, including: The Hidden History of Eugenics (Australia, 2016), Law and Justice (Korea, 2014), Eugenetica negli Stati Uniti (Switzerland, 2013), Hygiene Raciale (France, 2012), and The Jukes — Bad Blood or Bad Science (BBC, 2011).

-From 1985-1990 Lombardo practiced law in California.
-From 1990 until 2006 he served on the faculty of the Schools of Law and Medicine at the University of Virginia, where he directed the Center for Mental Health Law at the Institute of Law, Psychiatry and Public Policy and the Program in Law and Medicine at the Center for Biomedical Ethics.
-In 1997 he drafted Virginia’s Patient Health Records Privacy Act.
-Lombardo received his A.B. from Rockhurst College (Kansas City, Mo.), his M.A. from Loyola University of Chicago and both his Ph.D. and J.D. from the University of Virginia.
+From 1985-1990, Lombardo practiced law in California.
+From 1990 until 2006, he served on the faculty of the Schools of Law and Medicine at the University of Virginia, where he directed the Center for Mental Health Law at the Institute of Law, Psychiatry and Public Policy and the Program in Law and Medicine at the Center for Biomedical Ethics.

 He joined the Georgia State Law faculty in 2006.
-As a member of the Center for Law, Health and Society, he teaches courses in Genetics and the Law, the History of Bioethics, Mental Health Law and the Legal Regulation of Human Research.
+As a member of the Center for Law, Health & Society, he teaches courses in Genetics and the Law, the History of Bioethics, Mental Health Law and the History of Public Health Law.
+Lombardo is also a member of the Associate Faculty at the Center for Bioethics and Culture of the Sindh Institute for Urology and Transplantation in Karachi, Pakistan, where he teaches a course in Bioethics and the Law.